carpentries-incubator/workflows-nextflow/_episodes/04-processes.md

 ~~~
 {: .output }

-The above process uses the  `tag` directive to allow you to associate each process execution with a custom label, so that it will be easier to identify them in the log file or in the trace execution report.
-The second directive he `cpus`  allows you to define the number of CPU required for each the process’ task.
+The above process uses the three directives, `tag`, `cpus` and `echo`.

+The `tag` directive to allow you to give a custom tag to each process execution.
+This tag makes it easier to identify a particular instance of a process in a log file or in the execution report.

+The second directive  `cpus`  allows you to define the number of CPU required for each of the process’ task.

 The third directive `echo true` prints the stdout to the terminal.

 We also uses the Nextflow `task.cpus` variable to capture the number of cpus assigned to a task.

 Another commonly used directive is memory specification `memory`.